Two telecommunications giants sold off parts last month.

 RingCentral now stables Connect First in its customer-engagement portfolio, which already included inbound communications and digital customer engagement.
 Connect First provides outbound/blended customer interactions for midsize and enterprise businesses.

-The companies didn't disclose the terms of the deal but said it will likely close in the first quarter.Learn more about Connect First.
+The companies didn't disclose the terms of the deal but said it will likely close in the first quarter.

-sold 31 colocation data centers, but never fear — it remains connected to them through a partnership.
+AT&T sold 31 colocation data centers, but never fear — it remains connected to them through a partnership.

 Evoque Data Center Solutions, which Brookfield Infrastructure owns, assumed control over the data centers after a $1.1 billion sale.
-AT&T and Evoque signed an alliance as part of the transaction, meaning that AT&T customers can still benefit from the facilities.Todd Weiss wrote the story.
+AT&T and Evoque signed an alliance as part of the transaction, meaning that AT&T customers can still benefit from the facilities.

 The federal government shutdown stuck a month's delay into the proposed merger of the third and fourth largest U.S. carriers.

-when it had to shutter the majority of its operations in the midst of a Capital Hill appropriations battle.
+Telecom giants T-Mobile and Sprint have plans to merge in a $26 billion deal, but the Federal Communications Commission (FCC) could put a stop to the agreement.
+The FCC was on the 84th day of its 180-day review timeline when it had to shutter the majority of its operations in the midst of a Capital Hill appropriations battle.
 The "clock" stopped Jan.
 2.